 PRINCE FATTY: I'm here at the Eurostar at least once a month literally.
 I love it man!
 The Eurostar is the bomb.
 Oh, I shouldn't say bomb, sorry!
 I nearly got arrested!
 I meant the Eurostar is great!

-Are you going to get on a train in a minute or are you going to spend that money you were flashing around during

-I've Got Your Money on a cab?
+Are you going to get on a train in a minute or are you going to spend that money you How did you enjoy mak- How was performing in a I've Got Your Money on a cab?

-(Laughter)

-HOLLIE: No, my mum's going to give me a lift home and I made sure I gave Horseman his money back!
+(Laughter) HOLLIE: No, my mum's going to give me a lift home and I made sure I gave Horseman his money back!
 HORSEMAN: No, no - that was just part of the show - you know what I mean?

-Prince Fatty, when you're mixing behind Hollie and Horseman do you find other producers and engineers try to look at what you're doing?
+mixing behind Hollie and Horseman do you find other producers and engineers try to look at what you're doing?
 PRINCE FATTY: Well I suppose people are inquisitive and they try and look a bit.
 This is our portable set-up but sometimes we have the tape machines and that really freaks people out!
 People are often surprised because when they hear the sound they think I'm playing records but they don't realize I'm doing all the dub and the mix live.
 How important is it to mix live?

 PRINCE FATTY: I think it brings a nicer energy because the bass goes round the singers.
-I can follow them as opposed to the singers following a record or remembering exactly.
-So I can bring energy up or down behind them, which helps!

-How did you enjoy making the Hollie Cook In Dub
+I can follow them as opposed to those things where it's a very the singers following a record big gig so it's very daunting or remembering exactly.
+So I can bring energy up or down behind them, which helps! were flashing around during ing the Hollie Cook In Dub album?

-album?
 What influences do you put into it?
 Are you say a Scientist or a Jammys man?